 5. Also make sure the line TCPAddr 127.0.0.1 does not exist or is commented out.

-6. Run the command systemctl restart clamd@scan on RHEL and derivatives or systemctl restart clamav-daemon on Debian and derivatives to apply the configuration changes.
+6. Run the command systemctl restart clamd@scan on EL systems or systemctl restart clamav-daemon on Debian and derivatives to apply the configuration changes.

 7. If you are using a firewall on this system, open up port 3310 to enable connections to ClamAV.